alhxj/CLIPTEXT-A-New-Paradigm-for-Zero-shot-Text-Classification/README.md

 # Zero-Shot Text Classification
 ## Task Description
-The task is to perform zero-shot text classification by utilizing Clip model.
+The task is to utilize Clip model to perform zero-shot text classification.
 Specifically, the  CLIPTEXT model, a novel paradigm for zero-shot text classification, which reformulates zero-shot text classification into a text-image matching problem that CLIP can be applied.